omitaliya/omitaliya/README.md

 <br>

--"🎓 MCA student at LJ University, welcome to my GitHub playground! 🚀 I'm Om, a web developer weaving digital magic with Php,<br>
+-"🎓 MCA student at LJ University, welcome to my GitHub playground! <br>
-Laravel, HTML, CSS, and JS.
-Dive into my projects, where each line of code tells a story of innovation and creativity.
+🚀 I'm Om, a web developer weaving digital magic with Php,Laravel, HTML, CSS, and JS.
+Dive into my projects, <br>
+where each line of code tells a story of innovation and creativity.

 Together, let's turn ideas into reality, one commit at a time! 💻✨".🌎🌎